 npm run backtest

-Before running, the CLI warms the candle cache for every interval in --cacheInterval.
+Before running, the CLI removes the report, log, markdown, and agent folders from the strategy's dump/ directory, then warms the candle cache for every interval in --cacheInterval.
 On the next run, cached data is used directly — no API calls needed.
-Pass --noCache to skip this step entirely.
+Pass --noCache to skip cache warming, --noFlush to keep existing output folders.

 Connects to the live exchange but does not place real orders.
 Identical code path to live — safe for strategy validation.